BBEK-Anand/mplviz/README.md

 ## ⚙️ Customization and Style

-You can apply custom styles using `plt.style`:
+You can apply predefined `matplotlib` styles using `plt.style` for quick and consistent styling:

 ```python
 viz.style('seaborn-darkgrid')